-Proposed treatment option Objective Description Rain gardens Bio-retention system Remove pollutants from stormwater, especially when associated with a submerged zone, which provide a permanent pool of water at the bottom of the system that helps to maintain a healthy plant community.
+Proposed treatment option Objective Description treatment measures such as rain gardens and bio-swales. suspended solids and associated nutrients.
+Gross pollutant traps (GTPs) Pre-treatment Capture coarse sediment, trash and vegetation matter carried in the stormwater.
+No removal of suspended solids and nutrients.
+A GPT is a physical structure or device that prohibit large pollutants from entering water sources.
+Rain gardens Bio-retention system Remove pollutants from stormwater, especially when associated with a submerged zone, which provide a permanent pool of water at the bottom of the system that helps to maintain a healthy plant community.
 Rain gardens comprise a combination of vegetation and filter substrate, which provide treatment of stormwater through filtration, extended detention and some biological uptake.
 Rain gardens are proposed to treat runoff from the majority of the site in an integrated structure that provides for on-site detention (OSD) storage in addition to water quality treatment.
 Bio-swales Bio-retention system Provide runoff conveyance in addition to the water quality treatment through filtration, extended detention and biological uptake.
 Bio-swales perform similarly to rain gardens but are generally associated with a longitudinal gradient.
-The proposed bio- swales for the Moorebank site have fairly flat gradient, thus they provide extended detention during their normal operation, with excess runoff discharging to overflow pits.
+The proposed bioswales for the Moorebank site have fairly flat gradient, thus they provide extended detention during their normal operation, with excess runoff discharging to overflow pits.
 No OSD storage would be provided as part of the proposed bio-swales.
 Lining Bio-retention system In general, bio-retention systems are lined either to protect structures if they are located next to some or if the site has known salinity hazards.
 There are no known risk associated with salinity on the Moorebank site as indicated by the salinity hazard risk map of NSW produced by the OEH.
 However, as the site's soils are predominantly clays and sandy clays associated with shrinkage and differential settlement, the bio-retention systems would be lined when they are located next to footings of structures such as retaining walls and buildings.

-Details of the areas for the proposed stormwater quality treatment measures for the site are presented in the Stormwater and Flooding Study (Hyder Consulting 2013a).
+Details of the areas for the proposed stormwater quality treatment measures for the site are presented in the Stormwater and Flooding Study (Hyder Consulting 2011a).